mgierlach/inc3-cnn-apartment-room-classification/README.md

-# Image classification of apartment rooms
+# Multi-label image classification of apartment rooms, using Inception v3

-As part of a miniproject for Introduction to Data Science course at the University of Helsinki, we have created a model for classifying images of rooms and houses.
+In this project, we built a model for classifying images of rooms and houses.
 The model is based on a convolutional neural network called [Inception v3](https://arxiv.org/abs/1512.00567), which we modified for our purpose.
 Using this model as a predictor allows you to obtain probabilities for classes of room types (e.g. "Living room" - 0.95, "Kitchen" - 0.33, etc.) for every picture on which you run the model.

 The folder ``cnn`` contains the weights files for neural network.
 The folder ``pictures`` contains a couple of example pictures of rooms for which you can try our prediction model.
 You can also add a new picture to the folder and test it on your own photographs.
 The Jupyter notebook file ``label_a_picture.ipynb`` contains code that makes inference straight forward.